samuel-noah/react-app/README.md

 # A Simple React App

-This is A React App
+This is Personal Portofolio with react